WebDev9000/extra-network-browser/README.md

 Without a weight or range, it will default to :1.0.

 **ComfyUI Users:** Please note that as of this writing, when loading a LoRA via prompt using the [ComfyUI Prompt Control](https://github.com/asagi4/comfyui-prompt-control) nodes, braces { } in the filename are incompatible even when escaped.
-To address this I've made a small custom input node that disables "Dynamic Prompts", which I plan to release soon.
+To address this I've made a small custom input node that disables "Dynamic Prompts", which you can find [here](https://github.com/WebDev9000/WebDev9000-Nodes).

 <br />